-A byte in the Flash/EE array can only be programmed if it has previously been erased.
+A byte in the Flash/EE array can be programmed only if it has previously been erased.
 To be more specific, a byte can only be programmed if it already holds the value FFH.
 Because of the Flash/EE architecture, this erase must happen at a page level.
-Therefore, a minimum of 4 bytes (1 page) will be erased when an erase command is initiated.
-Once the page is erased, we can program the 4 bytes in-page and then perform a verification of the data.
+Therefore, a minimum of four bytes (1 page) will be erased when an erase command is initiated.
+Once the page is erased, we can program the four bytes in-page and then perform a verification of the data.

 '''

-MOV ECON,#5 ; ERASE Page
+MOV ECON,#5; ERASE Page

-MOV ECON,#2 ; WRITE Page
+MOV ECON,#2; WRITE Page

-MOV ECON,#4 ; VERIFY Page
+MOV ECON,#4; VERIFY Page

-MOV A,ECON ; Check if ECON=0 (OK!)
+MOV A,ECON; Check if ECON=0 (OK!)

 JNZ ERROR

 '''

-Note: although the 4 Kbytes of Flash/EE data memory is shipped from the factory pre-erased, i.e., Byte locations set to FFH, it is nonetheless good programming practice to include an erase-all routine as part of any configuration/setup code running on the ADuC834.
-An "ERASE-ALL" command consists of writing "06H" to the ECON SFR, which initiates an erase of the 4-Kbyte Flash/EE array.
+Note that although the four Kbytes of Flash/EE data memory is shipped from the factory pre-erased, i.e., Byte locations set to FFH, it is nonetheless good programming practice to include an erase-all routine as part of any configuration/setup code running on the ADuC836.
+An ERASE-ALL command consists of writing 06H to the ECON SFR, which initiates an erase of the 4-Kbyte Flash/EE array.
 This command coded in 8051 assembly would appear as:

 '''

-MOV ECON,#06H ; Erase all Command ; 2 ms Duration
+MOV ECON, #06H; Erase all Command; 2 ms Duration

 '''